 "How do we implement best practices in customer success and delight customers?"

-Cloudskope's Customer Experience Manangement Practice has worked with several customers in the SaaS startup world, and one theme that continues to come up is: " How do we implement best practices in customer success and delight customers?"
+Cloudskope's Customer Experience Management Practice has worked with several customers in the SaaS startupworld, and one theme that continues to come up is: " How do we implement best practices in customer success and delight customers?"

-Well, its such a common question, and a somewhat elusive one, that we thought a post may help.
+Well, it is such a common question, albeit a somewhat elusive one - we thought a post might help.

 (b.)
-The quintessential product question of what “customers want,” isn’t simply answered by a CSAT survey or an NPS survey.
-It is answered through human interaction.
-By live phone-calls- by trust, by empathy (from Customer Success) and by service experience.
+The only product question of what "customers want" isn't simply answered by a CSAT survey or an NPS survey.
+It is best answered through human interaction, live phone calls, trust, empathy (from Customer Success), and service experience.

 2. CS IS NOT A SALES FUNCTION:

 (a.)
 Growth and Renewals do NOT belong in Customer Experience:

 No matter what anyone says, IMHO,the two roles don't usually co-exist well.
 Too many companies (including ones I've worked for and consulted for) make this mistake.

 i.
 G&R is a function of sales.
 It always should be.
 Customer Success is a function of account management and customer advocacy.
 It always should be.

 ii.
 Quotas for Customer Success defeat the purpose: